 Each time you hit a beam, it adds to your time.
 In the end, you will have a total time that includes how long it takes to hit the final button plus the number of beams you hit during the game.

 The 7D Experience is on the first level of Pier 39 to the right of the carousel.
-They are open every day from 10am to 10pm.

 You can either buy your tickets in advance on their website or in person.